freakboy3742/pytest-tldr/README.rst

 tell you which test failed.
 It dumps pages and pages of code onto your console.

-And it does all this in full technicolor glory.
+And it does all this in Glorious Technicolor.
 Better hope you have perfect color vision, and your console color choices are contrast compatible.

-Yes, pytest has many, many command line options.
+Yes: pytest has many, many command line options.
 And some of these behaviors can be configured or turned off with feature flags.
 But there are some people (presumably, at the very least, the pytest core team) who *like* pytest's output format.
 So if you're the odd-one-out on a team who *doesn't* like